-We are all very familiar with the testing principles.
+We are all very familiar with the basic 7 Principles of Software Testing.
 One of them talks Exhaustive testing is impossible.
-Consequently, you have to focus on the parts of testing that are really important to your project.
+Consequently, you have to focus on the parts of testing that are really important to your test project.
 The concept of assigning priorities to test cases helps in this challenge the best.
-Because priority is used to show how important a test case is in relation to other test cases.
+Because test case prioritization is used to show how important a particular test case is in relation to other test cases.
 It is a way to prioritize and schedule test cases from high-level priority to low-level priority.

 Priority values are specified:

-You can filter and sort by this field when running or managing cases.
-You can also filter by this when selecting which cases to include in a test suite.
+Filtering, sorting and searching by priority field when running or managing cases are available.
+You can also filter by priority when selecting which cases to include in a test suite.
 Shows the number of test cases, within each test script, that is set to low priority, normal or high priority for example.
-Using a filter you can see instantly the list of test cases by priorities across a number of test cases.
+Using a filter you can see instantly the list of test cases by priorities across a number of test cases too.
 This lists test cases that are assigned to a specific tester.

 How decide the priority test case execution